Chicago/smart-data-platform/index.md

 # Smart Data Platform

+Smart Data Platform helps automate analytics in cities.
+The platform grabs data from multiple city systems which allows users to explore in a single map and provides predictions to help cities operate efficiently and practively.

 Below are links to the principal components of the [Smart Data Plaform](http://mayorschallenge.bloomberg.org/ideas/the-chicago-smartdata-platform/).
 The project is developed through a consortium of partners, including University of Chicago, Argonne National Laboratories, DePaul University, University of Illinois at Chicago, and Smart Chicago Collaborative.
 Each institution owns the code developed, but have made it open source.

 ## Components